jamie2210/CI_MS1_TBC/README.md

 #### Site Owner
 14. As the site owner, I want users to easily access their account.
-15. As the site owner, I want users to get a feel for the club and more about me.
+15. As the site owner, I want users to get a feel for the club, coaches and its founders.
-16. As the site owner, I want the users to be able to contact us.
+16. As the site owner, I want the users to be able to contact the club.
 17. As the site owner, I want the user to easily book into classes.
 18. As the site owner, I want users to easily make purchases.

 ## Design

 ### Design Choices
 The layout I chose ensures each specific point of information is easy to access and follows a similar theme to ensure continuity.
-Tooting boxing club is a new, high end and authentic boxing gym so I want the website to be slick and clean to represent that.
+Tooting Boxing Club is a new, high end and authentic boxing gym so I want the website to be slick and clean to represent that.

 ### Colours
 As Tooting Boxing Club is a club that is influenced by the past, I wanted to add hints of authentic and classic colour (yellow and red) used in boxing posters from the 70's and 80's - a truly classic era of boxing.